randyfasion/RandyPortfolio/README.md

  **Scratch game**

-    -In this excercise I made an interactive game called "Get the cheesy puff"
+    -In this excercise I made an interactive game called "Get the cheesy puff."

     -Directions for the game includes: